tonghuikang/blog/_posts/2025-09-29-introduction-to-dynamic-programming.md

 You need to define the following:

-- What exactly is a state
+- What exactly is a state (what exactly is a subproblem - what is the (input) key and what is the (output) value)
-- How do you transition between states
+- How do you transition between states (how do you use solve the current subproblem with other subproblem)

 You need to estimate the following:

 - Total number of states
 - Total number of transitions

-Check this estimate to see whether you will exceed the time limit.
+Use this estimate to determine if your solution will run within the time limit.

 ## Top-down approach and bottom-up approach